 Retail Casket Sellers

-California law requires retail casket sellers, upon beginning any discussion of prices, to give customers a written price list of all caskets, alternative containers, and outer burial containers normally offered for sale.
-In addition, if customers ask for it in person or by telephone, the retail casket seller must give them a written statement identifying caskets or containers by price, thickness of metal, type of wood or other construction, and by interior and color.
+California law requires retail casket sellers, when beginning any discussion of prices, to give customers a written price list of all caskets, alternative containers, and outer burial containers normally offered for sale and the price for each.
+In addition, if customers ask for the list in person or by phone, the retail casket seller must give them a written statement identifying caskets or containers by price, thickness of metal, type of wood or other construction, and by interior and color.
 Price, thickness, construction, and color information must also be included on a tag conspicuously attached to each casket.
 Prior to a sale, the seller must provide the buyer an itemized statement of all costs involved.

-By law, retail casket sellers may not arrange funerals or cremations or perform any other functions requiring a license as a funeral establishment.
-Before doing business with any retail casket seller, funeral establishment, crematory or cemetery, you may wish to check the company's business practices with your local Better Business Bureau.
+Retail casket sellers are not allowed to arrange funerals or cremations or perform any other functions requiring a license as a funeral establishment.
+Before doing business with any retail casket seller, you may wish to check the company's business practices with your local Better Business Bureau.

 (NOTE: Retail casket sellers are not bound by the State laws or regulations that govern funeral establishments, crematories, and cemeteries, nor are they licensed or regulated by the Cemetery and Funeral Bureau or by the Federal government.
-State and local business laws and city and county business licensing regulations govern them.)
+They are governed by State and local business laws and licensing regulations.)

-(NOTE: Many funeral entities that include the word "society" in their names are for-profit businesses.
-If a society's nonprofit status is important to you, you should confirm it prior to making arrangements.)
+(NOTE: Many funeral entities that use the word "society" in their names are for-profit businesses.
+If an organization's nonprofit status is important to you, confirm that status prior to making arrangements.)